Muhammad Taufik: Later career

 However, he was removed from both posts on 1 June 2022 following his endorsement of Anies Baswedan's presidential candidacy against party line.
 He was replaced the following day by fellow Gerindra legislator Rani Mauliani.
 In October 2022, he submitted his resignation from Gerindra and the Jakarta DPRD for health reasons, as he suffered from lung cancer.
 The Corruption Eradication Commission conducted a search of Taufik's legislator office in January 2023 in relation to a land procurement case, with Gerindra representatives noting that Taufik was no longer associated with the party.

 Personal life and death

-Taufik was married to Dian Kartika Rini, and the couple had three children.
+Taufik was married to Sri wahyuni, and the couple had three children.

 Taufik's brother Mohamad Sanusi, is also a Gerindra politician, but was jailed for corruption in 2016 for receiving bribes from developers of Pantai Indah Kapuk.

 Taufik died on 3 May 2023, around 9:40 PM local time.
 He was 66, and had been receiving treatment for his lung cancer at the Siloam Hospital in Central Jakarta.
 He was buried at the Al Azhar Memorial Cemetery in Karawang on 4 May.